robtweed/golgi/TUTORIAL.md

   This is invoked after the Component's Hook Method (if defined) is invoked.
 This is the last lifecycle method to fire before *Golgi* moves on to process the next *gx* tag.

+- *onChildComponentReady(childComponent) {...}*

+  This is invoked if the Component, when rendered as part of an Assembly, has one or more child Components.
+If so, each Child Component will trigger a call to its parent Component's *onChildComponentReady()* method (if present).
+The instance of the Child Component is passed to this method as its argument.

+  This method is useful in situations where the parent Component's methods need later access to its Child Component's properties or methods.

-Any or all of these methods can be specified as *async* if required.
+Note that any or all of these lifecycle methods can be specified as *async* if required.

 **Note:** If you have augmented the WebComponent with anything else that *Golgi* is unaware of, and that